 Lab Muffle Furnace

-The simplest understanding of the use of lab muffle furnace can be explained as its use to burn off desired organic compounds so as to evaluate the amount of inorganic compounds inside a test materiel.
+The use of lab muffle furnace in can be explained as its ability to burn off desired organic compounds so as to evaluate the amount of inorganic compounds inside a test materiel.

 Laboratory furnaces are referred by various names being relative to the application such as bench type furnaces, chamber furnace, ashing furnaces, muffle furnace and dental furnaces too.
 Laboratory furnaces are generally used to heat small materials or test specimens over 1000°C. Below mentioned is the list of applications of laboratory muffle furnace :

 • Brazing and Soldering.